 Non-mobile site: https://facebook.com/

-Mobile friendly website should also focus on the ability to click like drop down button and menu.
+Mobile-friendly websites should also focus on the ability to click like drop-down buttons and menus.
 Like how it works on desktop and computer, it should be easy to click on a mobile device as well.

 Either business or leisure travelers, each of them should have at least one smartphone nowadays.
 We believe that mobile phone leads them to make a faster decision when they are searching for the accommodations.

-If you are not sure whether your hotel website is mobile friendly or not, you can actually run a test by using tools that you can find on the Internet or you may check out our blog here: How to test if your hotel website is mobile friendly.
+If you are not sure whether your hotel website is mobile-friendly or not, you can run a test by using tools that you can find on the Internet or you may check out our blog here: How to test if your hotel website is mobile friendly.